samanthaccole243/AutomaticPlantWaterer/index.md

 This is used to save onto the current plant type and threshold associated with it.
 This file is used in the next code, which is also triggered after the save step.

 For this python file, we specifically decided to display the plants individually (one oge at a time) with their thresholds.
 This is a very important design decision.
 If there were more than one plants per page, the page would need to be reformatted every time a plant type is changed or a new plant is added.
 Putting each plant on its own page means no reformatting is necessary.
 New plant just means an additional page to scroll through using the arrows.
+The code for this python file can be seen in our appendix.

 Step 4: Test007_3.py: the main code for watering logic.